-Everything about her involvement has to do with the land and the vineyard and the name, “Tierra Roja” is a dead giveaway to this.
-Meaning, “red soil” in Spanish this describes her vineyard perfectly.
+Everything about Linda’s involvement with Tierra Roja is tied to her land; in Spanish, “Tierra Roja” means “red soil”; this describes her terroir perfectly.
 When exposed, this brilliant red soil can be seen from a long ways away.
 We recently had a chance to visit and walk the extremely steep terraced slopes of her property.
-From the upper part of the hillside vineyard there are excellent views overlooking the entire central Napa Valley (click on our photos to see this).
-There are various Cabernet Clones planted, the types of clones combined with the steep very rocky soils produces extremely small berries.
+From the upper part of the hillside vineyard there are excellent views overlooking the entire central Napa Valley.
+Various Cabernet Clones are planted, the types of clones combined with the steep extremely rocky soils produces very small grapes.

-Attention to detail in the vineyard is key here and Linda is continuously managing all aspects of the vines year round.
-Over the years with her long history of working in the vineyards Linda has picked up many of the state of the art vineyard management practices that she now employs on her own vineyard.
-Pulling leaves to provide just the right amount of exposure during the ripening season is key.
+Attention to detail in the vineyard is key and Linda continuously manages all aspects of the vines year round.
+Over the years with her long history of working with grapevines, Linda has learned many of the state of the art vineyard management practices that she now employs on her own vineyard.
+Pulling leaves to provide just the right amount of exposure in the weeks leading up to harvest is an integral part of her vineyard management.
 Each vine is individually managed based on its vigor and other factors.
-Timing is everything in vineyard management, especially with dropping fruit during the ripening window.
+Timing is everything in vineyard management, especially with dropping fruit during post veraison.

 Only the “best” fruit is allowed to fully ripen.
 The entire vineyard ripens roughly about the same time and the grapes are generally all harvested on a single day.
 This vineyard tends to be among the earliest ripening of the Cabernet Sauvignon vineyards in the Oakville appellation.
 With nearby vineyards that include Screaming Eagle, Showket, Rudd and Dalla Valle it is no wonder that another nearby vintner has coined the term “Magic Hill” for this unique Eastern hillside part of Oakville.